 We currently support Earth Studio on Mac and Windows.
 Make sure your operating system is up-to-date to avoid potential issues.

 Earth Studio requires WebGL support to render 3D imagery in the browser.
 To see if your computer supports WebGL, click here.

 To make sure Earth Studio loads correctly, make sure you have hardware acceleration enabled in Chrome.
 Go to Settings > Advanced settings > System (toward the bottom), and turn on "Use hardware acceleration when available" to enable this feature.

-Our 3D rendering engine currently uses a Chrome-only technology called Native Client to power Earth Studio.
-If you are having issues loading Earth Studio, go to chrome://components/ using the address bar, and click "Check for updates" under pnacl.
+Our 3D rendering engine currently uses a web technology called WebAssembly (Wasm) to power Earth Studio.
+If you are having issues loading Earth Studio, make sure you are running the latest version of Google Chrome.

 Texture and 3D data is loaded in dynamically as you browse the globe, so low speed internet connections will affect the speed and quality of Earth Studio imagery while working in the tool.